Bye Bye Bye: Critical reception

 "Bye Bye Bye" was met with generally favorable reviews from music critics.
-Stephen Thomas Erlewine of AllMusic described the song as a "piledriving dance number with the catchiest chorus they've ever sang.”
+Stephen Thomas Erlewine of AllMusic described the song as a "piledriving dance number with the catchiest chorus they've ever sang."
 Robert Christgau commented that it featured "prefab rhythm at its most efficient."
 In 2015, Billboard's Jason Lipshutz ranked it third on the list "Top 20 Essential Boy Band Songs," describing the song as "an absolute monster of a lead single."
 Additionally writing for the same magazine in 2018, Billboard staff placed "Bye Bye Bye" at number 12 on "The 100 Greatest Boy Band Songs of All Time", stating that it was one of "the most decisive breakup anthems in pop history" that contained "an iconic dance move to match".
 Rolling Stone staff ranked it as the sixth-greatest boy band song of all time, writing, "it remains their defining track, a four-minute blast of big hooks, tight harmonies and intriguingly meta subtext."
 However, another editor from the same magazine listed it as the 17th most annoying song of all time in 2007.
 In 2013, Complex's Kathy Iandoli ranked it as the best boy band song ever.

-The song won "Best Pop Video,” "Best Choreography in a Video,” and "Viewer's Choice" at the 2000 MTV Video Music Awards, the most awarded to a single video that year.
-It also won a Radio Music Radio award in 2000 for best song of the year.
-The song was nominated for "Record of the Year" and "Best Pop Performance by a Duo or Group with Vocal" at the 2001 Grammy Awards.
-Other awards included 3 Teen Choice Awards in 2000 (Choice Single, Choice Music Video, and Song of the Summer), MuchMusic Video Music Award (Favorite International Group for "Bye Bye Bye") and Blockbuster Entertainment Award 2001 (category Favorite Single for "Bye Bye Bye").
+The song won Best Pop Video, Best Choreography in a Video, and Viewer's Choice at the 2000 MTV Video Music Awards, the most awarded to a single video that year.
+It also won a Radio Music Radio Award in 2000 for Best Song of the Year.
+The song was nominated for Record of the Year and Best Pop Performance by a Duo or Group with Vocal at the 43rd Annual Grammy Awards.
+Other awards included 3 Teen Choice Awards in 2000 (Choice Single, Choice Music Video, and Song of the Summer), MuchMusic Video Music Award (Favorite International Group for "Bye Bye Bye") and a Blockbuster Entertainment Award 2001 (category Favorite Single for "Bye Bye Bye").